wdetdigital/ravitch-project/README.md

 ## ravitch-credit.html
 A simple credit to include at the bottom of any post published through the project.

-If you're WDET staff and need to mark a post with this credit, switch the post text editor to Source, then copy/paste everything between the `<style>...</style>` and `<div>...</div>` tags one line below your content.
+If you're WDET staff and need to mark a post with this credit, switch the post text editor to Source, then copy/paste everything between the `<style>...</style>` and `<div class="ravitch">...</div>` tags one line below your content.